 Homelessness in Tempe affects all of us.
-The issues surrounding homelessness encompass many of society’s most pervasive social concerns like hunger, displaced families, substance abuse, serious mental illness, post-traumatic stress disorder, and chronic health problems.
-The reasons for why people fall into homelessness are as varied and unique as the people themselves stemming from any number of factors like lack of education, limited job skills, no personal support systems, deep poverty, job loss and lack of affordable housing.
+The issues surrounding homelessness encompass many of society’s most pervasive social concerns like hunger, displaced families, substance abuse, serious mental illness, post-traumatic stress disorder and chronic health problems.
+The reasons people fall into homelessness are as varied and unique as the people themselves, stemming from factors such as lack of education, limited job skills, no personal support systems, deep poverty, job loss and lack of affordable housing.

 Call the HOPE team at 480-858-7993 or 480-350-5844.
 HOPE is available from 7:30 am - 3:30 pm weekdays

 Kim Van Nimwegen, Homeless and Fair Housing Coordinator, 480-350-8856 Kim_VanNimwegen@tempe.gov